The six players Real Madrid signed alongside Hazard & how they fared

 Smart, successful business.

-Young Brazillian winger Rodrygo was signed from Santos as ‘the next Neymar’ and is still finding his feet at Real.
+Young Brazillian winger Rodrygo was signed from Santos as ‘the next Neymar’ and is still developing his game at Real.

 Rodrygo has had some sensational moments in his early career with Real, such as his perfect hat-trick against Galatasary in the Champions League in 2019, his winner against Inter Milan in 2020 and his last-gasp brace against Manchester City in 2022.

-These explosive signs of quality are tempered by a lack of consistency, but the 21-year-old is ever-improving and has already paid back his fee with his vital role in Madrid’s 14th European Cup.
+These explosive signs of quality are tempered by a lack of consistency, but the 22-year-old is ever-improving and has already paid back his fee with his vital role in Madrid’s 14th European Cup.

 Unless you have an almost obsessive interest in Spanish football, it would be more than fair enough to have not heard of the young Spanish playmaker.